At a Glance

 How to prepare for a job interview at Careline-The Agency For Carestaff Limited

 Make sure to express your genuine passion for working with children and young people.
-Share specific examples of how you've made a positive impact in previous roles, especially in supporting those with learning disabilities.
+Share personal experiences or stories that highlight your commitment to making a difference in their lives.

 Expect scenario-based questions that assess your problem-solving skills and ability to handle difficult situations.
-Think about past experiences where you successfully managed challenges and be ready to share those stories.
+Think of examples from your past experiences where you successfully managed similar challenges.